 Current Safety Practices

 At Catering Works, we take the health of our employees and customers very seriously and continue to incorporate CDC recommendations.
 These are our current practices:

 - Limited access to Catering Works, Bloom Works, and the Laurelbrook.
 No outside customers, vendors or people other than our core group of employees may enter our spaces.
 Customers wishing to order meals for curbside pickup are limited to the parking lot or truck bay only.

 - Gloved food delivery whether curbside pickup, residential or corporate delivery

 - Proper spacing of individually boxed meals in the corporate environment

 - Social distancing amongst our workforce on the job and off

 - Hand sanitizing stations throughout our facility and in our vehicles

-- Our employees understand that if they are symptomatic, they do not come to work, if their temperature is above 98.6 upon reporting to work they will be sent home
+- Our employees understand that if they are symptomatic, they do not come to work.

 - Daily disinfecting of all facilities including doorknobs, countertops, phones, keypads, keyboards, mice, tools, kitchen equipment, and kitchen preparation surfaces

 Despite the uncertainty of COVID-19, we expect to continue to deliver the same level of service and excellence to our customers.
 We are here to serve you and continue to operate safely and effectively.